ariel-os/ariel-os/book/src/tooling/coap.md

   "establish an encrypted connection and trust the peer's key on first use", down to "do not use any encryption".

+*Currently*, the only available client security policy is "use an insecure request".

 ### Available security mechanisms

-These components are optional, but enabled by default -- when all are disabled, the only sensible policy that is left <!-- "deny everything" is not sensible, could just not include CoAP then -->
+These components are conceptionally optional, but enabled by default -- when all are disabled, the only sensible policy that is left <!-- "deny everything" is not sensible, could just not include CoAP then -->
 is to allow unauthenticated access everywhere.
 For example, this may make sense on a link layer with tight access control.